AloisSeckar/demos-java/README.md

 Look for the [issues](https://github.com/AloisSeckar/demos-java/issues) to see what can be done.

 The most important rule: **Your code must compile and run under Java 25**.
-Please, do not submit broken code in PRs.
+GitHub workflow is now set up to ensure this and PRs that cannot compile using `mvn clean install` will not be merged until the problems are fixed.

 Check the [contribution guide](/CONTRIBUTING.md) or contact me directly for more info.